jvwilliams23/joss-paper/paper.md

 # Overview

-The main modelling classes are built on the abstract base class `StatisticalModelBase`, which has several methods for pre-processing data and performing PCA (\autoref{fig:code}).
+The main modelling classes are built on the abstract base class `StatisticalModelBase`, which has several methods for pre-processing data and performing PCA (Figure 1).
 There are also several global variables that are inherited which are related to principal components, component variances and model parameters.
 The classes for `SSM` and `SAM` pre-process the data (align to zero mean and standard deviation of one) and can compute the population mean shape/appearance.
 Finally, the `SSAM` class for shape and appearance modelling inherits all of these, but also imports the `SSM` and `SAM` methods to pre-process shape and appearance features separately, before they are merged into one dataset for modelling.